-But at higher doses, you can experience derealization, or detachment from reality, which can lead you to make dangerous decisions, Giordano tells me.
-Some people fall into the aforementioned “K-holes,” where they’re temporarily paralyzed.
-“It is termed a ‘K-hole’ because a person is typically unable to process any external information and may appear to be immobile and not responding to verbal stimuli,” Masand says.
+But at higher doses, people can experience derealization, or detachment from reality, which can lead you to make dangerous decisions.
+Some people fall into the aforementioned K-holes, where they’re temporarily immobile.
+“It is termed a ‘K-hole’ because a person is typically unable to process any external information and may appear to be immobile and not responding to verbal stimuli,” Masand said.
 “It may be accompanied by hallucinations and psychosis.
 There have been reports of individuals taking hours to come out of a K-hole."

-Ketamine might also affect your sensory perception.
-For some people, colors get brighter and more intense, Levine says.
+Ketamine might also affect sensory perception.
+For some people, colors get brighter and more intense, Levine said.
 At higher doses, many have full-on hallucinations.
 Others find that their hearing becomes more acute, which could explain why my friend’s dog freaked me out so much.
-“When we use it clinically, if somebody is in a room and there are whispered voices in another room or the other side of the building, you can clearly hear them,” he adds.
+“When we use it clinically, if somebody is in a room and there are whispered voices in another room or the other side of the building, you can clearly hear them,” Levine explained.

 How long does a ketamine trip last?

-Ketamine’s effects typically last for just about an hour, but they can continue for as long as a day, depending on the dose and method of ingestion, Masand says.
-Some people just sleep off lower doses of ketamine, but others may continue experiencing a sense of derealization the day after taking it, especially at high doses, Giordano says.
-Ketamine hangovers can also include “dizziness, incoordination, [and] impaired attention and memory,” Masand adds.
+Ketamine’s effects typically last for just about an hour, but they can continue for as long as a day, depending on the dose and method of ingestion, Masand said.
+Some people just sleep off lower doses of ketamine, but others may continue experiencing a sense of derealization the day after taking it, especially at high doses.
+Ketamine hangovers can also include “dizziness, incoordination, [and] impaired attention and memory,” according to Masand.

 What are the risks of taking ketamine?

 Another difference between recreational and medical use of ketamine is that, in medical settings, it’s administered intravenously so that it comes up gradually.
-It’s snorted or taken by mouth recreationally, so it all hits you at once.
-The typical recreational forms of ingestion also don’t lead as much ketamine to get absorbed as an IV, which means people take much more to feel it, Masand adds.
-There’s also a chance that ketamine obtained outside medical clinics could be laced with other drugs.
+When it's snorted or taken by mouth recreationally, it may hit a person all at once.
+The typical recreational forms of ingestion also don’t lead as much ketamine to get absorbed as an IV, Masand said: “Individuals compensate by taking larger amounts to get the highs."

-After overusing ketamine for an extended period of time, some experience ketamine cystitis — damage to the bladder that can lead to pain and frequent urination, Levine tells me.
-If you really overdo it, you could experience psychosis that resembles schizophrenia, even after you stop using ketamine.
+After overusing ketamine for an extended period of time, some experience ketamine cystitis—damage to the bladder that can lead to pain and frequent urination.
+If a person really overdoes it, they could experience psychosis that resembles schizophrenia, even after they stop using ketamine.